Dorset-Council-UK/GIFramework-Maps/README.md

 Dorset Council staff should submit issues via the internal help desk.

 ## Dependencies
-To run GIFrameworkMaps with minimal modification, you will need.
+To run GIFrameworkMaps with minimal modification, you will need:
-- A web server capable of running .NET applications, such as IIS, Kestral or Azure
+- A web server capable of running .NET applications, such as IIS, Kestrel or Azure
 - PostgreSQL 13+ with PostGIS extension

 GIFrameworkMaps uses [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).
 Postgres has been set up for this project, but with some modifications, any Entity Framework Core compatible provider should work.
 For a full list of providers, check the [Entity Framework docs](https://docs.microsoft.com/en-us/ef/core/providers/?tabs=dotnet-core-cli).